PrEval Monitor

 Impact Horizons of Evaluations.

-On the Uptake of Evaluations of Extremism Prevention
+Uptake of Evaluation Findings in Extremism Prevention

 Marion Lempp (freelance evaluator)